InlaidData/Pages/userstories.md

 <b>Elaboration</b>:
 			  User should be able to open up a menu that allows user to interact with items they've picked up throughout the world.
-			  Interaction can come in the form of using, equipping, and dropping.
+			  Interaction can come in the form of using and dropping.

 <b>Constraints</b>:
 			  How to differentiate between using and equipping.
 Will have to depend on on mouse and keyboard interactions.